tugaydmrl/react-budget-planner/README.md

 # React Budget Planner
-## I build this web app with React, Bootstrap, Context API.
+## I built this web app with React, Bootstrap, Context API.
 On this site, you can plan your budget, expenses.

 ### To run this project on your local